quiltdata/quiltcore/doc/ALGEBRA.md

 This means that Domains "pull" Objects from other domains, rather than "push" data into them.
 Pull is stricter than mere "install", because it includes copying over Manifests.

-Note: stricly speaking, the Namespace does the pulling on behalf of the Domain.
+Note: strictly speaking, the Namespace does the pulling on behalf of the Domain.

 A "fully-relaxed pull" involves three steps: